 These were actions deemed most critical by the SGP.
 Some are being initiated by other organizations and the SGP has agreed to provide support.
 Others will be advanced or undertaken directly by the SGP.
 For example, the SGP is currently working to address control of recreational access and is initiating ranch planning on two ranches with critical habitat for greater sage-grouse.

 The SGP will continue to work through 2014 to advance the priority actions.

 AWA continues to advocate for the protection of both the Milk River-Sage Creek, and Pakowki Lake areas of south-eastern Alberta, including the "Manyberries area," around which the remaining sage-grouse active leks can be found.
 This is one of the largest, least fragmented and most diverse ecosystems on the northern glaciated plains of North America.
 It is home to many species at risk, including greater sage-grouse.

-AWA is grateful that our work on the greater sage-grouse is supported by the Calgary Foundation, the Alberta Sport, Recreation, Parks and Wildlife Foundation and CEPA, the Canadian Energy Pipeline Association.
+AWA is grateful that our work on the greater sage-grouse is supported by the Calgary Foundation; the Alberta Sport, Recreation, Parks and Wildlife Foundation; CEPA, the Canadian Energy Pipeline Association; and Enbridge.